prmr/SoftwareDesign/modules/Module-01.md

 * To return an immutable wrapper for the collection using library methods such as `java.util.Collections.unmodifiableList(...)`.
 This strategy will be covered in more details in Module 5.
 * To return a copy of the collection.

 [Copying objects](https://en.wikipedia.org/wiki/Object_copying) is one way to help design well-encapsulated classes, but it can be a complex topic.
-There are different ways to copy objects in Java:
+There are different ways to copy objects in Java, each with their strengths and weaknesses:

-* To use the idiom of **copy constructors**
+* To use the idiom of **copy constructors**;
-* To use Java's special-purpose cloning mechanism.
+* To use Java's special-purpose *cloning* mechanism;
-* To use tricks such as serialization-deserialization, reflection, etc.
+* To use features such as serialization or reflection.

 Here we focus on copy constructors.
 The other strategies require more advanced material and their coverage is deferred to later modules.